VardaHagh/Rigidpy/README.md

-# Rigidpy
+# RigidPy

-RigidPy is a library written in python to compute rigidity of a graph.
+`RigidPy` is a library written in python with minimal dependency to compute rigidity properties of a graph/network.
+The namespace is designed to resemble mathematical terminology unifying the research themes in mathematics, physics and biology.
-The namespace is designed to resemble mathematical terminology.
-The library can be used to compute rigidity matrix, vibrational modes and different realizations of a graph.
-In particular, the library makes it easy to study spring networks and their elastic properties.
+The library can be used to compute the rigidity matrix, vibrational properties, and elastic properties of the spring networks.
+The library also offers a set of tools to find different realizations of a graph for a given topology.

 ### Requirements